 Think about your carbon footprint by using non-fuelled transport.
 Go electric with your cars, or if possible go vintage and get a horse and carriage, ensuring that the horses are happy and well looked after of course.

-Ask your suppliers what’s in season; what flowers are in season, what vegetables are in season…if they are not in season they will have been imported increasing your carbon footprint!
-For example peonnies are much sought after but are only grown here in the late spring.
+Ask your suppliers what’s in season; what flowers are in season, and what vegetables are in season…if they are not in season they will have been imported increasing your carbon footprint!
+For example, peonies are much sought after but are only grown here in the late spring.

 RE-USE AND RE-WEAR

-Don’t just buy shoes, accessories, suits, bridesmaid dresses etc that can only be worn once.
-Choose styles that can be worn again and again – or can be re-used for another purpose.
-And if not, then pass them onto another couple.
+Don’t just buy shoes, accessories, suits, bridesmaid dresses, etc that can only be worn once.
+Choose styles that can be worn again and again – or can be reused for another purpose.
+And if not, then pass them on to another couple.
+Choose slow fashion if you buy new.

 STOP FOOD WASTE